U.S. flag

 Conflict of Interest

-Information should be provided with regard to any potential financial conflicts of interest of the panel members and how conflicts are managed.
+Members of expert panels provide information with regard to any potential financial conflicts of interest and how conflicts are managed.

 Practice guideline - four stars

-The information provided on the practice guideline request form will be posted on the ClinVar website to provide users information about the groups obtaining this status.
+Once approved, the practice guideline application will be posted on the ClinVar website to provide users information about the groups obtaining this status.

-1. The submitter must meet all requirements for single submitter - criteria provided and expert panel designation as well as the additional requirements described below.
+For submitted variants to be assigned Practice guideline/four star level, the submitter must meet all requirements for "single submitter - criteria provided" and "expert panel" designation as well as the additional requirements described below.

-4. A description of how variant interpretations are kept up-to-date
+3. A description of how variant classifications are kept up-to-date